 Cheerios is making it easy for anyone with a little, or a large, plot of dirt to help the bees.
 The company is giving away free Cosmos seed packets inside specially-marked Honey Nut Cheerios boxes.
 The goal is to give away enough seeds so 5 million Americans can plant pollinating gardens.

 “Cosmos is a lovely garden flower that provides food for bees without risk of becoming invasive.
 It’s easy to grow, cheerful to look at, and hums with activity from gentle bees, said Eric Lee-Mäder, co-director of the Xerces Society’s Pollinator Conservation Program, on Cheerios' Save the Bees website.
 “While it is not a substitute for large-scale protection and restoration of native wildflower habitat, especially on farms where it’s needed most, small pollinator gardens like those you can create with Cosmos provide an additive value to bees, making our backyards and urban areas more hospitable and favorable for all pollinators.”

 The website indicates just a few reasons why keeping the bee population as healthy as possible is important.

 - 1 in 3 bites of food we eat is made possible by bees and other pollinators.

-- 42 percent of bee colonies in the U.S. collapsed in 2015.
+- 44 percent of bee colonies in the U.S. collapsed in 2016.

-Those who ask for seeds will be joining Cheerios parent company General Mills in planting wildflowers.
 By 2020, the company's "oat farms will host about 3,300 acres of nectar- and pollen-rich wildflowers, which are full of the nutrients bees and other pollinators need to stay strong."

-Cheerios has responded to comments on its Facebook page about the concerns, saying that the plants chosen in the seed packets "are not considered invasive" and were chosen for the appeal to bees and other pollinators.
+Cheerios responded to comments on its Facebook page about the concerns, saying that the plants chosen in the seed packets "are not considered invasive" and were chosen for the appeal to bees and other pollinators.